karlsson/xalsa/README.md

 Some things I wanted to find out:
 - How soft realtime Erlang can meet some hard realtime driver conditions.
-- How to decouple periodical sound card driver callbacks and distribute to many Erlang (Elixir) processes using processes and message passing.
+- How to decouple periodical sound card driver callbacks and distribute to many cores using processes and message passing.
 - If NIFs are good when optimizing sound generation.
 - Check if an old Erlang programmer can learn and appreciate Elixir.
 Since Elixir is "the new kid in the block" I thought that any sound synthesis software would get more community attention if using Elixir instead of Erlang.

-Results sofar is that Xalsa can mixin frames from around 50 erlang processes before missing the buffer timeframe (5 ms) on an ordinary laptop at 44100 Hz sample rate.
+Results sofar is that Xalsa can mixin frames from around 50 erlang processes before missing the buffer timeframe (6 ms) on an ordinary laptop at 44100 Hz sample rate.
 The SC server manages timeframes in the ms range and with far more (at least 10x) so called UGens.
 So Xalsa is quite a bit behind but if synthesis can be pushed up some layer and spread on more cores it may still be feasible.
 The intention is to test this in other applications using Xalsa.
 This will probably also answer how well Elixir plays in an Erlang wired brain.